abdullahibn200/my-config/README.md

-# my-dotfiles
+# my-config
-This repo contains all of my dotfiles I use
+This repo contains all of my config files & scripts I use